mebjas/html5-qrcode/README.md

   fps: number | undefined;

   /**
-   * Optional, width of scanning region box, this should be smaller than the
+   * Optional, edge size or dimension of QR scanning box, this should be
-   * width and height of the full region.
+   * smaller than the width and height of the full region.
    * This would make the scanner look like this:
    *          ----------------------
    *          |********************|